If you’re looking for to help you learn how to break into the field of User Experience, or UX, you’ve come to the right place.

 What does it take to become a UX Designer?

 If you think that an eye for design or artistic abilities are enough to land you an entry-level spot as a UX designer, think again.
 Hiring managers will be looking for more than just skills.
 They’ll also be looking for a variety of traits that will help you succeed in your new position.

-To start, you’ll need to be curious about human nature and psychology to be successful in UX design.
+You’ll need to be curious about human nature and psychology to be successful in UX design.
 In this field, you’ll need to be able to put yourself in the shoes of a variety of customers of different ages, backgrounds, preferences, and geographical areas.
-If you aren’t able to empathise with others, you won’t be able to imagine how they’ll perceive a product or service, and you won’t be able to design it to fit their wants or needs.
+If you aren’t able to empathize with others or be able to interpret a creative brief, you won’t be able to imagine how they’ll perceive a product or service, and you won’t be able to design it to fit their wants or needs.